ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/user/assisted_design.rst

 | ``CHECKING IF SCREEN``   | Check if the screen contains specific text                         |
 +--------------------------+--------------------------------------------------------------------+

-.. note :: Using the ``OPEN SSH SESSION`` action is mandatory before you can use the others available.
+.. note:: Using the ``OPEN SSH SESSION`` action is mandatory before you can use the others available.

 Tabulation application
 ------------------